EAFCode/swaggergo/README.md

-# Generating swagger documentation with Golang - Product API
+# Generating the swagger documentation with Golang - Product API

 Swagger documentation is generated from the code using [go-swagger](https://github.com/go-swagger/go-swagger) package.